-In some Postings – I have included external links to companies like B&H Photo or Amazon, but I have no relationship (in any shape of form) to any of them.
+In some Postings – I may have included external links to companies like B&H Photo or Amazon.
 These links are only provided as a reference – where I (as a customer) might have purchased a specific product.

 Other Postings or Pages – may include embedded content – such as videos, images, or article links.
 Embedded content from other websites, behaves in the exact same way – as if the visitor has visited the other website.

 I use a few general-purpose WordPress plugins – that shows basic information about a visit and whether any URL links are broken.

 Another plugin blocks visitors from certain countries.
 Overall statistics since start (about 3 years ago).

 27 visitors were blocked from the Backend.